Deadlier Than the Male: Shooting

 I consciously tried to use more of myself than in anything else I've done...
 It was an entirely new creation that was not in the Drummond books.
 I couldn't respect the man.
 He was bigoted and brutal.
 A Nazi character.
 I didn't attempt to make myself into that character.
 We started with a fresh page.
 I said, all right, if you want me, you'll get me, but this is a braver, more physical version of me.

 The producers battled the British Board of Film Censors who strongly objected to the film's use of women assassins, torture and promiscuity, earning the film an X rating.

+Music

+"Deadlier Than the Male", the song featured in the film's opening credit sequence, was performed by the Walker Brothers.

+Critical reception

+The Monthly Film Bulletin wrote: "Bulldog Drummond is here resurrected for the screen in a form to meet the demands of contemporary folklore, and comes off rather the worse for it.
+His adversaries have changed too: Carl Petersen duly makes his appearance towards the end in a preposterous game of chess with lifesize, electronically operated chessmen, but most of Drummond's attention is engaged by two sinisterly seductive females who deal out torture and time-bombs with sadistic glee.
+Worse, the film has been dolled up with a glossy veneer (exploding cigars, a luxury yacht) which succeeds only in giving it the look of a poor imitation.
+Richard Johnson performs adequately enough in the face of the script's parade of well-worn clichés, but Elke Sommer and Sylva Koscina have little more to do than look voluptuously villainous.
+The original Drummond would have found the whole thing rather distasteful."

+Filmink argued "the movie was stolen by its splendid female villains, Elke Sommer and Sylva Koscina (the opening scene was copied for the 2000 Charlie's Angels)."